lowickib/Northwind/README.md

    - Mastered aggregate functions such as `SUM`, `AVG`, and `COUNT` to extract meaningful insights.
    - Gained experience with grouping and ordering data using `GROUP BY` and `ORDER BY` clauses.
    - Practiced working with date and time functions for tasks such as calculating employee tenure and analyzing sales trends.
+   - Understood the power of window functions like `RANK()` for advanced ranking tasks.

 2. **Data Visualization:**